Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

-Post 9 of the Pepper & Carrot AI-powered flipbook series.
-Post 6 made spoiler safety a property of the retrieval query; Post 7 and Post 8 made the chat answers stream cleanly.
-This post adds a third reading-time affordance on top of the same session: a world graph overlay — Pepper, her godmothers, the rival witches, the covens, the places — rendered as circular avatar nodes that reveal themselves over time, gated by exactly the same spoiler boundary the chat sits behind.
-The graph isn’t extracted at runtime; it’s authored by a second Claude Code skill (the first was ingest-from-images in Post 4) that walks the wiki sources and the page-description JSONs and writes a YAML pair the workshop loads into Postgres.
-Same skill-as-author pattern; new artifact; new affordance.
-And then a third skill — summarize-wiki — closes the loop, so that when the reader clicks “Ask in wiki mode” on a graph node, the small local model (qwen2.5:7b) actually has the right context to answer with instead of drowning in 30 KB of multi-entity articles.
+Post 12 of the Pepper & Carrot AI-powered flipbook series.
+Post 9 made spoiler safety a property of the retrieval query; Post 10 and Post 11 made the chat answers stream cleanly and hold their format.
+This post starts a third reading-time affordance: a world graph of Pepper, her godmothers, the rival witches, the covens, and the places.
+But it stops at the data layer.
+The graph isn’t extracted at runtime; it’s authored by a second Claude Code skill (the first was ingest-from-images in Post 5) that walks the wiki sources and the page-description JSONs and writes a YAML pair the workshop loads into Postgres.
+On top of those rows sits a single FastAPI route that gates what the reader can see behind exactly the same spoiler boundary the chat sits behind, this time expressed as a Postgres row-value comparison.
+The next post renders this API as an in-reader React-Flow overlay; here we build the skill, the loader, the scraper, and the spoiler-safe endpoint that feeds it.

 What you’ll build in this post.